-The water pump’s name is a throwback to motoring’s early days when engines were cooled by water alone, unlike today’s vehicles that use a mixture of water and antifreeze.
-What hasn’t changed is the water pump’s importance in preventing the engine from overheating, making it a crucial component of a vehicle’s cooling system.
+The car water pump is a throwback to motoring’s early days when engines were cooled by water alone, unlike today’s vehicles that use a mixture of water and antifreeze.
+What hasn’t changed is the car water pump’s importance in preventing the engine from overheating, making it a crucial component of a vehicle’s cooling system.
 Here’s how it works and why replacing it could be a money-saver.

 HOW THE WATER PUMP WORKS TO COOL THE ENGINE